-Alex Bridge, Workforce Development project lead
+Alex Bridge, Workforce Development Project Lead

 We live in a fast moving industry where the recruitment and grooming of children and young people changes rapidly.
-With the increased understanding of the various risks faced by our young people in the community, it is vitally important that we equip our workforces with the ability to recognise those involved in some form exploitation and provide them with the skills to respond to it appropriately.”
+With the increased understanding of the various risks faced by our young people in the community, it is vitally important that we equip our workforces with the ability to recognise those involved in some form of exploitation and provide them with the skills to respond to it appropriately.

 I am Jim White, I am currently the Sport and Youth Crime Prevention Project Manager for the Active Essex Foundation (AEF) and I was one of the first members of the Essex VVU when it was formed in 2019.
 I believe so fundamentally in what the VVU is trying to achieve.